20 Differentiated Instruction Strategies and Examples [+ Downloadable List]All Posts

 Similar to evaluating reading comprehension, give students a list of projects to find one that lets them effectively demonstrate their knowledge.

 Include a clear rubric for each type of project, which clearly defines expectations.
+In fact, some teachers have their students co-create the rubric with them so they have autonomy in the work they'll be completing and being assessed on.
 Doing so will keep it challenging and help students meet specific criteria.

 By both enticing and challenging students, this approach encourages them to: